Banned and restricted

 All food listed on the site must be produced in a registered premises or under an approved food safety programme or registered risk management programme.
 It must also comply with food labelling and standards requirements.

-Visit the New Zealand Food Safety Authority website for further information or contact your local council.
+Visit the Ministry for Primary Industries website for further information or contact your local council.

 Frequent flyer points